thereAreDevelopersInBrazil/DynamicKnowledgeBaseSystem/README.md

 The project will be running in your http://localhost:3000 Access and test with your browser or POSTMAN or Insomnia

-I will share an link with the postman collection for testing the project here: https://drive.google.com/file/d/1pQpyGDcXoP6Jk9BWHsUMrfeONjKNF_iH/view?usp=sharing
+I will share an link with the postman collection for testing the project here: https://.postman.co/workspace/My-Workspace~13928c61-4d5d-41b9-8fbd-61597cbcfc19/collection/14224274-0169e442-75f2-4618-838f-29efe7ba8864?action=share&creator=14224274, if the link dont work download de collection here: https://drive.google.com/file/d/1pQpyGDcXoP6Jk9BWHsUMrfeONjKNF_iH/view?usp=sharing

 Thanks for reading, time, and attention!
 Best Regards